progdupeupl/pdp_website/README.md

 ## Documentation

 If you want to build the documentation, you will need to install Sphinx 1.3 for its support of Google docstrings format.
-Since this version is 'till not released, you will have to [manually download a Sphinx snapshot on their website](http://sphinx-doc.org/install.html), uncompress it and and tell PIP to install it from local folder:

-    (venv)$ pip install ~/tmp/birkenfeld-sphinx-xxxxxxxxxxxx/

-Then, you need to set an environment variable in your shell in order to make the documentation generation work (because of Django's settings handling) and run the makefile :

-    (venv)$ cd doc/
-    (venv)$ export DJANGO_SETTINGS_MODULE=pdp.settings
-    (venv)$ make html
+This version is now available in PyPI so you can install it using `pip install sphinx`.

+Then, go in the `doc/` directory can call `make html` to generate the HTML documentation of the project (mainly classes/functions documentation at the moment but this may improve in the future).

 ## Copyright